 Weeping Cherry Tree Size: Affecting Factors & Examples

-The ornamental tree known as the weeping cherry tree (Prunus Pendula) is not cultivated for its fruit, but rather for its inherent beauty.
+The primary purpose of cultivating the weeping cherry tree (Prunus Pendula) is not for the production of fruit, but rather to appreciate its natural aesthetic.

 Unlike other ornamental cherry tree varieties, the weeping cherry tree has long, slender branches that reach down toward the ground, providing a beautiful umbrella-like show of blossoms in the spring.